awsdocs/macie-user-guide/doc_source/macie-cloudwatch.md

 }
 ```

+## Configure CloudWatch Events<a name="macie-configure-cloudwatch-events"></a>

 Complete the following procedure to configure your master Macie account to receive events in CloudWatch Events from Macie and pipe those events into an Amazon Simple Queue Service \(Amazon SQS\) queue\.

+**Prerequisite**
-Before completing this procedure, make sure to create the Amazon SQS queue for the events from Macie\.
-For more information, see [Tutorial: Creating an Amazon SQS Queue](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-create-queue.html)\.
+Create an Amazon SQS queue for the events from Macie\.
+For more information, see [Tutorial: Creating an Amazon SQS Queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-create-queue.html)\.

+**To configure CloudWatch events for your master Macie account**

-1. Open the Amazon CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.
+1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

-1. In the navigation pane, choose **Events** and then choose **Create rule**\.
+1. In the navigation pane, choose **Events**, **Rules** and then choose **Create rule**\.

 1. Choose **Edit** and enter the following event pattern for the Macie events\.

    ```
    {
       "source": [
           "aws.macie"
       ]
    }
    ```

 1. In the **Targets** pane, choose **Add target**, select **SQS queue** in the target dropdown, and specify your queue for the events from Macie\.

-You should now be able to see Macie alerts in your specified queue in the Amazon SQS console\.